 The Bell Fire is located in a remote area of the Stanislaus National Forest (STF) on the Summit Ranger District in the Emigrant Wilderness between the 8000 to 9000 ft level.
-The fire has grown to 50 acres in the last week due to increased temperatures and drying vegetation and fuels.
-The fire is mostly burning in a large rocky area with sparse fuels and other natural features that are currently limiting fire spread.
+The fire has remained at 50 acres over the last few weeks and is mostly burning inside control lines among a large rocky area with sparse fuels.
 This fire is located about five miles east of Dodge Ridge Ski Resort, 1.5 miles southeast of Gianelli Trailhead, and 2 miles east of Crabtree Trailhead (as a bird flies), and about a half mile north of Bear Lake.
-The fire has also burned north beyond a short section of the Lake Valley (#19E21) trail.
+The fire burned north beyond a short section of the Lake Valley (#19E21) trail.
 See Map link above.

 |Current as of|

 |Date of Origin||Tuesday July 28th, 2020 approx. 04:30 PM|

 |Location||Emigrant Wilderness, 1.5 miles southeast of Gianelli Trailhead, and 2 miles east of Crabtree Trailhead|

 |Incident Commander||Stanislaus National Forest IMT (Type 4)|

 |Incident Description||The Fire Was Determined To Be Out On 11/18/20 Following The Arrival Of More Precipitation.
 This Was A High Elevation, Slow Moving Fire, With Long Lasting Creeping And Smoldering Fire Behavior.|

 The fire is located in a rocky area with sparse fuels, intermixed with high elevation conifers (red fir, lodgepole pine, mountain hemlock, & western white pine), forest litter, woody debris, and understory vegetation.